In a few days, we’ll gather with our families to celebrate Christmas.

 3 Things About Adoption

 2. Adoption is not Plan B. To believe that adoption somehow diminishes the good plans of a loving God is to believe the Christmas story was a mistake.
 Adoption—and adoptees—are not the exception to God’s goodness.
 Yes, adoption includes loss and heartbreak.
+No question about it.
 But God has an extraordinary way of creating beauty from ashes.
 He could have chosen any means to place Jesus in the world, and He chose to put Jesus into Joseph’s family.

 3. Adoption honors the character of God.
 When Joseph uprooted his family and moved them from Nazareth to Egypt to protect Jesus from the murderous intentions of Herod, he placed his own life, kinship, and inheritance at risk.
 His willingness to invest self-sacrificially in Jesus demonstrates the rich and Biblical echoes of God’s character as our Heavenly Father.